CSE-Club-ISU/Git-Workshop/README.md

 # Before you start
 Slides from the meeting can be found at: https://docs.google.com/presentation/d/1nh1RKK5nhOU8-vdKTfimoBR_49lVxeMrNvdd5hjIVgA/edit?usp=sharing
 Go to https://learngitbranching.js.org and work through a couple problems until you feel comfortable with the commands we went over today.
 Make sure that you have installed git on your computer.
+This read me is not a perfect guide, there may be issues that you run into.
+Using google to work through is helpful for learning, but feel free to ask if you have any questions.

 # Goal
 Everybody should add their name to the attendance.txt file.
+Doing this will make sure everyone is familiar with the basics of Git and the process of making changes to a repository.

 # Clone the repository
 Clone the repository to your local computer - this is a straightforward process, but we did not go over it on purpose.
-Use the GitHub documentation and google to learn how to do this.
+Use the GitHub documentation and google to figure this out.
 Knowing how to google correctly is extremely important.

 # Create and checkout a new branch
 Create a branch to add your name.
 Make sure that the branch is up to date.